anthony-blynk/esp32-idf-blynk/README.md

 - creating a blynk folder in the main folder and copying in the Blynk .h files from https://github.com/blynkkk/blynk-library/tree/master/examples/Blynk.Edgent/Edgent_ESP32

-- also in the blynk folder adding three new files: blynk_interface.cpp, blynk_interface.h, and blynk_main.cpp
+- also in the blynk folder adding two  new files: blynk_interface.cpp, blynk_interface.h.

 - updating the existing blink_example_main.c to call blynkblynk_init()